Turnford, Hertfordshire: Watercourses

 stands close to the man-made New River.
 The building houses a unique stationary steam engine built by Boulton and Watt in 1845.
 Forming a boundary between Hertfordshire and Essex the Lee Navigation flows in a southerly direction on Turnford's eastern fringe.
 Pedestrian and cycle access from the B176, Cheshunt Wash 51.715°N 0.0221°W links to the towpath of the river to join the Lee Valley Walk.

 Public transport

 West Anglia Main Line railway stations Cheshunt and Broxbourne are both approximately 2 miles distant.
 Several bus routes serve Turnford including 310, 310A, 410.

+There are plans to open a new railway station in Turnford.
+As part of the Broxbourne Local Plan by the Borough of Broxbourne and Hertfordshire County Council, "the proposed station would [provide] access to Hertford Regional College and also serve the Brookfield development.
+The new station is proposed to be located at a site between the Regional College and Groom Road, with access provided from the Turnford High Road/The Springs roundabout through the college car park and along the undeveloped strip of land between Robinia Road/Sorbus Road to the north and Landau Way/Tarpan Way to the South."
+The plans also include the opening of Park Plaza North station between Turkey Street and Theoblads Grove, and the four-tracking of the West Anglia Main Line.

 Governance

 The village together with Wormley form one of ten electoral wards in the Broxbourne constituency.

+Notable people

+Footballer Ossie Ardiles lived in the village whilst playing for Tottenham Hotspur in the 1970s and 1980s.